Liouville theorems for $f$-harmonic maps into Hadamard spaces: Introduction

 \

-In the first part of this paper we concern with Liouville theorems for $f$-harmonic functions on weighted manifolds.
-There are various Liouville theorems for $f$-harmonic functions on the Gaussian spaces, also called quasi-harmonic functions \cite{ZhuWang10,LiWang09}.
-The main techniques there are gradient estimates and separation of variables coupled with ODE results.
-In this paper, we propose another approach, which seems to be overlooked in the literature, to reprove almost all previous results on Liouville theorems for quasi-harmonic functions.
-Since this method is adapted to the more general setting, we obtain Liouville theorems for $f$-harmonic functions on general weighted manifolds.
+In the first part of the paper we are concerned with Liouville type theorems for $f$-harmonic functions on weighted manifolds.
+Several Liouville type theorems for $f$-harmonic functions on the Gaussian spaces, also called quasi-harmonic functions, have been proved in \cite{ZhuWang10,LiWang09}, in which main techniques adopted are gradient estimates and separation of variables coupled with ODE results.
+In this paper, we propose another approach, which seems to be overlooked in the literatures, to reprove many previous results.
+This method can be easily generalized, so that we may obtain Liouville theorems for $f$-harmonic functions for a large class of weighted manifolds, see Section~\ref{section2}.

-Our observation is that the weighted version of $L^p$ Liouville theorem for weighted manifolds can be used to derive various Liouville theorems concerning the growth of $f$-harmonic functions.
-Yau \cite{Yau76} first proved the $L^{p}$-Liouville theorem ($1<p<\infty$) for harmonic functions on any Riemannian manifold.
+Our observation is that the weighted version of $L^p$-Liouville theorem for weighted manifolds can be used to derive various Liouville theorems concerning the growth of $f$-harmonic functions.
+Yau \cite{Yau76} first proved the $L^{p}$-Liouville theorem ($1<p<\infty$) for harmonic functions on any complete Riemannian manifold.
 Later, Karp \cite{Karp82} obtained a quantitative version of this result.
 Li-Schoen \cite{LiSchoen84} proved other $L^p$-Liouville theorems (e.g. $0<p<1$) under the curvature assumption of manifolds.
 Karp's version of $L^p$-Liouville theorem has been generalized by Sturm \cite{Sturm94} to the setting of strongly local regular Dirichlet forms.
 In particular, our $f$-harmonic functions lie in this setting.
 By applying Sturm's $L^p$-Liouville theorem to $f$-harmonic functions, we immediately obtain several consequences which generalize previous results of \cite{ZhuWang10,LiWang09,LiZhu10,LiYang12}.
-Although the proof of $L^p$-Liouville theorem is quite general which only involves the integration by parts and the Caccioppoli inequality (thus it holds for all reasonable spaces), it is surprisingly powerful to obtain various Liouville theorems for $f$-harmonic functions for weighted manifolds with slow volume growth, especially for the Gaussian spaces, see Corollary~\ref{Corollary1} and \ref{gauss} in Section~\ref{section2}.
-This does provide another approach to derive Liouville theorems without using gradient estimates.
+Although the proof of $L^p$-Liouville theorem is quite general which only involves the integration by parts and the Caccioppoli inequality (thus it holds for all reasonable spaces), it is surprisingly powerful to obtain various Liouville theorems for weighted manifolds with slow volume growth, especially for the Gaussian spaces, see Corollaries~\ref{Corollary1} and \ref{gauss} in Section~\ref{section2}.
+This does provide another approach to derive Liouville theorems without using any gradient estimate.

 \